SilasX/LivelyLetter/README.md

 #### Generating a version of the letter

-Why, it's as easy as gettin' your Border Collie out of the house for some sheep-herdin.
+Why, it's as easy as gettin' your Border Collie out of the farmhouse for some sheep-herdin'.

 ##### 1) import the Letter object
     from PyvelyLetter.model import Letter